radumarias/rencfs/CONTRIBUTING.md

 1. Clone or fork the repo.
 After you're added to the repo you can work in your branches in there, no need to fork it if don't want to
 2. [Setup](https://github.com/radumarias/rencfs?tab=readme-ov-file#locally) dev env localy, replace URL repo with your fork URL if you forked it
 3. Read the [docs](https://github.com/radumarias/rencfs) and [lib docs](https://docs.rs/rencfs/latest/rencfs)
 4. Run and become familiar with examples to familiarize with the code, then with tests and benchmarks.
 You can write some examples yourself and maybe some tests to help you understand the flow better.
-If you do, you can add these later on to the repo for the the community
+If you do, please add these later to the repo for the the community
 5. **Ask the owner of the repository to add your GitHub username to the project**
 6. Pick an open issue or a task in the corresponding [project](https://github.com/users/radumarias/projects/1) for the repo that you'll be working on.
 You can see [good for first issues](https://github.com/radumarias/rencfs/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that you can pick from
 7. **Assign the issues you are working on to you and move them to the corresponding status column as you are working on them.
 If the taks is not an issue yet, convert it to issue first**